 Installing Genesis alone, reduced the size of my database by about 50mb.
 Totally worth it.
 In my mind, it has paid for itself.

-Frameworks provide all the custom functionalities that could make your blog AWESOME.
-StartACraftBlog is run on the Ace Framework that comes with the BluChic theme that is currently installed.
+Frameworks provide all the custom functionalities that could make your self hosted blog AWESOME.
+Clarity Avenue is run on the Ace Framework that comes with the BluChic theme that is currently installed.

 You can buy a framework like Genesis and a theme like the ones Angie Makes builds and sells or find one via Creative Market (where I purchased the Glam Theme).